Adam2345-bit/book-list-app/README.md

 ## User Stories

+Phase 1
  - As a user, I want to be able to view the list of books.
  - As a user, I want to be able to add a book to my book list.
  - As a user, I want to be able to delete books from my book list.
  - As a user, I want to be able to mark a book as read/unread.

+Phase 2
+- As a user, I want to be able to save my list of books to a file.
+- As a user, I want to be able to load my list of books from the file.